How to Survive Big Family Gatherings as a Socially Anxious Introvert

 2. Give yourself a time limit, but leave early if you feel yourself turning into a grouch.

 So give yourself a time limit at the party.
-Depending on how things are going, 2-3 hours should be enough time to grab a bite and catch up with cousins before your social timer runs out.
+Depending on how things are going, 2-3 hours should be enough time to grab a bite and catch up with cousins before your social battery runs out.

 3. Hang around the people you’re most comfortable with so you’re less tired at the end of the event.

-You can also take the conversation to a part of the house or venue where there are fewer people.
+You can also take the conversation to a part of the house where there are fewer people.
 Feel free to bring a good friend along, if possible, to act as a buffer between you and others in case your social timer starts ticking.

 4. Don’t carpool or room with others.